Compression Fracture Car Accident

-Each year millions of Americans are involved in auto accidents that result in injuries.
-While some of these injuries are minor, many of them are serious, debilitating injuries that impact their victims for the rest of their lives.
+Millions of Americans are involved in auto accidents that result in injuries yearly.
+While some of these injuries are minor, many are serious, debilitating injuries that impact their victims for the rest of their lives.

 What is a Multiple Compression Fracture?

-Fractures to the spine occur when a normal vertebrae is compressed in height.
-The bone can fracture when the load on the vertebrae exceeds its inherent strength.
+Fractures to the spine occur when a typical vertebra is compressed in height.
+The bone can fracture when the load on the vertebra exceeds its inherent strength.
 This can happen anywhere in the spine but tend to be most common in the upper back (thoracic spine).

 What Causes Multiple Compression Fractures?

 One of the most common causes of multiple compression fractures is osteoporosis.
-However, people with strong, healthy bones can suffer this type of injury when involved in a car accident.
-When the spine suffers trauma and is compressed or sustains a serious blow, the vertebrae can break.
+However, people with strong, healthy bones can suffer this type of injury in a car accident.
+The vertebrae can break when the spine suffers trauma and is compressed or sustains a severe blow.

-When there is any kind of impact, especially when a car is moving at a high speed and is struck by another moving car, the affect on the body can be severe enough to cause multiple compression fractures.
+When there is any impact, especially when a car is moving at high speed and is struck by another vehicle, the effect on the body can be severe enough to cause multiple compression fractures.

 Symptoms of Multiple Compression Fractures

-There are a number of symptoms associated with multiple compression fractures.
+There are several symptoms associated with multiple compression fractures.
 A doctor will likely recommend that a spinal X-ray or MRI be taken to know for sure.
 Some of the most common symptoms include: